Glowsquirrel/ttr/README.txt

 Client Side:
-build UI (while following MVC pattern)! expand on ClientModel class (including game, player models) (the further we get into UI implementation, the clearer the requirements for the ClientModel will become) create commands and send them where/when needed implement common commands add a sort of timeout for AsyncTasks when they take too long to get a response? (stackoverflow makes it seem difficult, most solutions end up making the call on the UI thread and waiting)
+build UI (while following MVC pattern)! expand on ClientModel class (including game, player models) (the further we get into UI implementation, the clearer the requirements for the ClientModel will become) create serverfacade.commands and send them where/when needed implement common serverfacade.commands add a sort of timeout for AsyncTasks when they take too long to get a response? (stackoverflow makes it seem difficult, most solutions end up making the call on the UI thread and waiting)